 - Physics

-Depending on the dental school, they may require more prerequisites in non-science areas such as the humanities or psychology.
+Depending on the dental school, they may require more prerequisites in non-science areas such as the humanities, English or psychology.
 But if you are able to cover at least the three science-based courses and get grades at or above C or C- then you will still be a viable applicant, provided you cover other important aspects, such as getting enough dental school extracurriculars and having a significant number of dentist shadowing hours.

-Shadowing a dentist is when you, with their prior consent, follow a practicing dentist during the course of a day as they perform their duties.
 Knowing how to shadow a dentist is something you need to learn in order to get the most from the experience, as many dental schools now have a certain number of shadowing hours you have to complete to apply.

 As of this writing there are only two dental schools in the United States that offer accelerated three-year programs: